tektoncd/community/process.md

 * Be nominated by another OWNER (with no objections from other OWNERS)

 The final change will be made via a PR to update the OWNERS file.

+To facilitate productivity, small repositories, or repositories that do not contain production code may decide to use a simpler OWNERs process.
+To become an OWNER of one of these repositores, you must either:

+* Be an OWNER on any other repository in the Tekton project, and ask an existing OWNER to add you.
+* Or, Be nominated by another OWNER (with no objections from other OWNERs)

+Repositories currently using this simpler mechanism are:

+* tektoncd/plumbing
+* tektoncd/friends
+* tektoncd/community
+* tektoncd/website

 ## Reviews